pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

 Now, when you click the green flag, the bowl should move to its starting position at the bottom of the stage.
+Try it!

 ## Let the player move the bowl

-Now we're going to let the player move the bowl.
-We'll start by letting them move it to the right.
-We'll keep checking whether the player is pressing the `d` key, and if so, change the bowl's `x`-coordinate.
+Now we’re going to let the player move the bowl.
+We’ll start by letting them move it to the right.
+We’ll keep checking whether the player is pressing the `d` key, and if so, change the bowl’s `x`-coordinate.
 In Scratch we could do this with a _forever_ block.
 Python has the `while True` statement to do the same job.